jeanbuhendwa/landing-page/README.md

 # landing-page
+Hey,
+Am IRENGE BUHENDWA JEAN-JACQUES
-This is my first landing page by Odin Project.
+I am learning web development @Odin Project and This is my first landing page using Html and Css.
+Feel free to give your feedback.
+Thank you.